Docker standalone

 ghcr.io/appsfortableau/writeback-extreme:latest

-Don't forget to change the WBE_URL to a proper external URL.
+Don't forget to change the WBE_URL to a proper external domain.
 Current given domain is a example.

 # --pull always will download latest image of `appsfortableau/writeback-extreme:latest`